parsons-cc/clock/README.md

 ## Project Setup

-For basic functionality you can just open index.html in your browser!
-If you want to do things like load images, video, or sound then you might want to use the local server instructions below.
+For basic functionality you can just double-click on `index.html` and open in your browser (Chrome is preferred).
+If you want to do things like load images, video, or sound or other advanced p5 features then you might want to use the local server instructions below.

 ### Local server